sfeakes/AqualinkD/README.md

 Recomended option for HomeKit support is to make use of the MQTT interface and use [HomeKit2MQTT](https://www.npmjs.com/package/homekit2mqtt) to bridge between Aqualinkd and you Apple (phone/tablet/tv & hub).
 * If you don't already have an MQTT broker Installed, install one.
 Mosquitto is recomended, this can usually be installed with apt-get
 * Install [HomeKit2MQTT](https://www.npmjs.com/package/homekit2mqtt). (see webpage for install)
-* Then copy the [homekit2mqtt configuration](https://github.com/sfeakes/aqualinkd/blob/master/extras/homekit2mqtt.json) file found in the extras directory `homekit2mqtt.json`
+* Then copy the [`homekit2mqtt.json`](https://github.com/sfeakes/aqualinkd/blob/master/extras/homekit2mqtt.json) configuration file found in the extras directory to your homekit2mqtt storage directory.

+* If you want to run homekit2mqtt as a daemon service, there are files in the extras directory to help you do this.
+  * copy [`homekit2mqtt.service`] to `/etc/systemd/system/homekit2mqtt.service`
+  * copy [`homekit2mqtt.defaults`] to `/etc/defaults/homekit2mqtt`
+  * create directory `/var/lib/homekitmqtt`
+  * copy [`homekit2mqtt.json`](https://github.com/sfeakes/aqualinkd/blob/master/extras/homekit2mqtt.json) to `/var/lib/homekitmqtt`
+  * edit `/etc/defaults/homekit2mqtt` to change and homekit2mqtt config parameters.
+  * install and start service
+    * `sudo systemctl enable homekit2mqtt`
+    * `sudo systemctl daemon-reload`
+    * `sudo systemctl start homekit2mqtt`

 You can of course use a myriad of other HomeKit bridges with the URL endpoints listed in the `All other hubs section`, or MQTT topics listed in the `MQTT` section.
 The majority of them (including HomeBridge the most popular) use Node and HAP-Node.JS, neither of which I am a fan of for the RaspberryPI.
 But HomeKit2MQTT seemed to have the least overhead of them all.
 So that's why the recomendation.